RyanLHicks/nuclear_reactors_power_bi/README.md

 ![PBIDesktop_TJFIM2LRtC](https://github.com/user-attachments/assets/dc7ae728-fd4d-4cda-b9e2-51520d31dc0e)

 ### 🌄 Background
-- This nuclear reactor analysis is part of a 4 part learning journey so I can effictively learn top programs used by data analysts.
+- This nuclear reactor analysis is part of a 4-part learning journey so I can effectively learn top programs used by data analysts.
 This section mainly focuses on visualization and presentation of data through graphs and statistics.
 I pinpoint certain metrics to get a good picture of the nuclear reactor landscape by using Power BI as a tool for storytelling and insights.
-- I chose nuclear power as a subject because it's extremly intriguing and I believe that it's the future of energy that most countries will adopt.
+- I chose nuclear power as a subject because it's extremely intriguing and I believe that it's the future of energy that most countries will adopt.
 ### 🎯 Goals
-1. Understand the nuclear reactor types and occurance
+1. Understand the nuclear reactor types and occurrence.
-2. Uncover common reactor models
+2. Uncover common reactor models.
-3. Find out where this reactors are located
+3. Find out where these reactors are located.
 4. Understand the past nuclear energy to look forward to the future.
 ### 🗓️ Plan
 - I will import all the data from the IAEA from my postgreSQL server database.